Requires Employers To Provide A Safe Workplace

 "Recognized" doesn't mean OSHA has a rule for it.
 It means:

 That last one matters.
-Plus, a lot.
-Because of that, if three employees tell their supervisor the mezzanine ladder feels unstable, and nobody documents or fixes it?
+On top of that, a lot.
+In practice, if three employees tell their supervisor the mezzanine ladder feels unstable, and nobody documents or fixes it?
 That hazard is recognized.
 You own it.

 Why It Matters / Why People Care